Issue Reporting in Jira

 Set the Issue Type to Bug.
 The form reloads with more fields.
 Do not select the Defect option which is only for internal use.

-Developers use most of the fields on bug tickets, but you should fill out the Summary and Description to provide a usable report.
+Developers use most of the fields on bug tickets, but you should fill out the Summary and Description to provide a usable report and include the Affects Version fields.

-The Summary is a short, descriptive title that helps developers find the issue and understand the topic.
+Enter a short, descriptive title that helps developers find the issue and understand the topic in the Summary field.

 JiraSummaryDescription